 and $\boldsymbol{M}_{T}=\boldsymbol{I}_{T}-T^{-1}\boldsymbol{\tau }_{T} \boldsymbol{\tau }_{T}^{\prime }$. \end{lemma}

-\begin{proof} Under Assumptions \ref{errors} and \ref{stationaryCRE}, $E(u_{it})=0$ and $ E\left( \boldsymbol{x}_{it}^{\prime }\boldsymbol{\eta }_{i\beta }\right) =E\left( \boldsymbol{x}_{is}^{\prime }\boldsymbol{\eta }_{i\beta }\right) $ for all $t$ and $s$.
-Hence
+\begin{proof} Under Assumptions \ref{errors} and \ref{stationaryCRE}, $E(u_{it})=0$ and $ E\left( \boldsymbol{x}_{it}^{\prime }\boldsymbol{\eta }_{i }\right) =E\left( \boldsymbol{x}_{is}^{\prime }\boldsymbol{\eta }_{i }\right) $ for all $t$ and $s$.
+Hence,

 then result (\ref{Lem3-1}) follows.
-Result (\ref{Lem3-2}) also follows noting that under Assumptions \ref{errors} and \ref{CRE}, $\left\{ v_{it}- \bar{v}_{i\circ }\text{, for }i=1,2,...,n\right\} $, are cross-sectionally independent with mean zero and finite variances.
-To establish \ref{Lem3-3} we first note that $\bar{v}_{\circ \circ }=T^{-1}\left( \boldsymbol{\tau } _{T}^{\prime }\boldsymbol{\bar{v}}_{T}\right) $, and hence
+Result (\ref{Lem3-2}) also follows noting that under Assumptions \ref{errors} and \ref{CRE}, $\left\{ v_{it}- \bar{v}_{i\circ }\text{, for }i=1,2,...,n\right\} $ are cross-sectionally independent with mean zero and finite variances.
+To establish (\ref{Lem3-3} ), we first note that $\bar{v}_{\circ \circ }=T^{-1}\left( \boldsymbol{\tau } _{T}^{\prime }\boldsymbol{\bar{v}}_{T}\right) $, and hence

-where $\boldsymbol{M}_{T }\boldsymbol{\nu }_{i\circ }$ is a $T\times 1$ vector ($T$ is fixed) with zero means and finite variances, and by Assumption \ref{CRE} are cross-sectionally independent.
-Therefore, result \ref{Lem3-3} follows by standard central limit theorems for independent but not identically distributed random variables. \end{proof}
+where $\boldsymbol{M}_{T }\boldsymbol{\nu }_{i\circ }$ is a $T\times 1$ vector ($T$ is fixed) with zero means and finite variances, and by Assumption \ref{CRE} is cross-sectionally independent.
+Therefore, the result (\ref{Lem3-3}) follows by standard central limit theorems for independent but not identically distributed random variables. \end{proof}